cjewell47/blend-life-client/README.md

 ## Project overview

-This is the fron-end for my fourth WDI project.
+This is the front-end for my fourth WDI project.
 The app I built was Blend Life which was a platform for people to create and discuss smoothie recipes.

+If you would like to check out the API behind this app, you can view the repository [here](https://github.com/cjewell47/blend-life-api "Blend Life API").

 ![recipe submit page](http://i.imgur.com/nXECmG4.png)